ncmoliver/CryptoClustering/README.md

 This project involves analyzing cryptocurrency market data using two approaches:
 1. The Original Dataframe
 2. After Applying PCA
 The main goal was to determine the best number to use as the number of clusters (k) for both the original and PCA transformed dataset, using the elbow method and then performing KMeans clustering based on the recommended value for k.
-The analysis revealed differences in the optimal number of clusters when comparing the two sets of data.
+The analysis revealed the same results in the suggested optimal number of clusters when comparing the two sets of data.
 # ₣iles ₺n ₸his řepository
 * ***'Crypto_Clustering.ipynb'***: The Python script used to perform PCA, Standardscaler, and Kmeans clustering.
 * ***'orignal_elbow_curve.png'***: The elbow curve plot for the orignal datframe.